 I love automating repeated admin tasks.
 Especially ones that cross technology boundaries where the steps may have to go through multiple teams or silos.
 I build a lot of forms-based apps and I see the need for a form to front all kinds of infrastructure self-service solutions on a weekly basis.
 I like to mainly focus on the admin tasks that are repeated.
 This is mainly to collect the right amount of data and in the correct format.
 This also removes the error prone chair to key process.

-I am a huge fan of getting the most out of the products that you can however, I am also a huge fan of getting things done.
-I need a couple standalone products that can cross boundaries and be used by multiple teams.
+Due to the nature of my job, I need a couple standalone products that can cross boundaries and be used by multiple teams.
 I need a robust CMDB for storing data about my Cis, devices, objects, assets or whatever you would like to call them.
 I need a portal so I can use this data to automate tasks throughout the enterprise.